-- In the earlier years lop off co-tree leaders leaving one.
-Two large trunks makes for a future split but having one primary trunk helps a tree last for many years.
+- If your tree is young and you have two codominant leaders in the structure, prune down to one., n the earlier years lop off co-tree leaders leaving.
+Two large trunks make for a future split but having one primary trunk helps a tree last for many years

 Tree Pruning for Family & Property Protection

 Did you know a branch of a tree can weigh over a hundred pounds?
-Imagine that branch being broken and not falling until a loved one is walking underneath it close by.
-Of course broken limbs can break more than bones, they can damage cars, wreck garages, and fall on your home resulting in water, roof, and major personal property damage.
+Imagine that branch broken and falling as a loved one is walking underneath it.
+Of course, broken limbs can break more than bones; they can damage cars, wreck garages, and fall on your home resulting in water, roof, and major personal property damage.

 Those damaged or diseased limbs should be removed as soon as you spot them.
-Other that that the best time to prune is in late winter or early spring before new growth has begun.
-Its true pruning can be done anytime but its always good to avoid hotter dry periods and extreme cold.
+Other than that the best time to prune is in late winter or early spring before new growth has begun.
+It’s true that pruning can be done anytime but it’s always good to avoid hotter dry periods and extreme cold.

 Tree Pruning Advice

-Did you know you can absolutely prune your own trees?
-That’s right, follow some tree pruning guidance and you can have your home & family protected from that next falling limb.
-Use that long handled pruning saw on ornamental trees that are 15 ft tall or less allowing you access from the ground.
+Did you know you can prune your own trees?
+Read up on some tree pruning tips and you can have your home & family protected from that next falling limb.
+Use the long-handled pruning saw on ornamental trees that are 15 ft tall or less allowing you access from the ground.

-As far as those limbs near the power lines or 20 ft & higher up you’ll definitely want to call in an experienced arborist.
+As far as those limbs near the power lines, or 20 ft & higher up, you’ll definitely want to call in an experienced arborist.
 An arborist doesn’t merely come to your property and cut down a bunch of trees.
 Instead, they will assess your property and make only the changes that are needed to keep your property safe.
-Bonus of calling an arborist: What you can learn from an arborist can be used in your personal pruning.
+A bonus of calling an arborist: What you can learn from an arborist can be used later in all of your expert personal pruning.